Botonomy LLC is a Philadelphia-area software and consulting services firm serving clients in a variety of industries since 2005.

 Learn more by watching a one-minute video overview at PlanZent.com

-We have spent the last five years designing and implementing an end-to-end academic resource management system for a large Canadian university.
+We spent five years designing and implementing an end-to-end academic resource management system for a large Canadian university.
 The system we developed has been the subject of several presentations at higher ed conferences (SCUP, ARUCC, etc.) in both the US and Canada.

 Along the way, we have learned a lot about the challenges that universities face in the areas of forecasting, planning, and budgeting.
 We are developing a suite of planning and data visualization tools that integrate with Google Apps.
 These tools will be marketed under the AcadaCloud brand, (with a product website coming soon)Please contact us if you have any questions or feedback regarding this service offering.

 We help small teams solve large problems